 The business components of establishing a career in music are frequently under-appreciated and misunderstood by young and emerging musicians.
 To address this, Jazz Mentors audiences are guided through some of the most vital aspects of launching a career, including representation, touring, protecting your recordings in digital format, the impact of streaming services, and building a secure financial future, among others.

 Located at Local 802, the informal setting allows for relaxed communication and a free-flowing exchange of ideas between the audience and the artists, encouraging full participation and interaction.
 The events are free and open to the public.

-The Council for Living Music and AFM, Local 802 present
+The Council for Living Music, Local 802 AFM, and the New York City Council present

 Jazz Mentors Student Jam

-with Henry Conerway III, Endea Owens, and John Chin
+Featuring JMB with Henry Conerway III, Endea Owens and John Chin

 New York, NY